The New Adventures of Superman (TV series): Production

+Broadcast

+The first TV series produced by Filmation Associates, The New Adventures of Superman was extremely popular in its Saturday morning time slot.
+During its first season it shared the time slot with The New Casper Cartoon Show and Cool McCool, neither of which even came close to its ratings.
+In season 2 it was the highest-rated show on Saturdays, with an 8.9 Nielsen rating.

-Despite its success, the series sparked the anger of Action for Children's Television, a grassroots organization formed in 1968 and dedicated to improving the quality of television programming offered to children, due to Superman throwing punches and other action-related violence which the group found objectionable.
-As a result, the series was soon cancelled, and future cartoons would not allow for such comic book violence.
+The series was one of several that sparked the anger of Action for Children's Television, a grassroots organization formed in 1968 and dedicated to improving the quality of television programming offered to children, due to Superman throwing punches and other action-related violence which the group found objectionable.
+The series was cancelled not long thereafter, and future cartoons de-emphasized such comic book violence.
+Silverman, however, said that ratings for superhero cartoons in general had begun to slip by the end of the 1960s and that declining ratings were a greater deciding factor than parental advocacy groups for causing these series to be phased out.

+Following the cancellation, Filmation produced two final Superman animated spots for the newly debuted TV series Sesame Street, as well as a Superman guest appearance on a 1972 episode of their show The Brady Kids, in both cases with Lennie Weinrib now voicing Superman.
 Superman subsequently appeared in ABC's long-running animated series Super Friends (1973), produced by Hanna-Barbera, whose rights to DC Comics characters were gradually transferred from Filmation.
+In August 1972, Warner Bros.
+TV made a deal for ownership of the worldwide syndication rights to the entire run of Filmation's Superman, Batman, and Aquaman series in perpetuity.

 Episode list

 Season 1 (1966–67)

 The series premiered on September 10, 1966 as a "30-minute" program titled The New Adventures of Superman, featuring two Superman segments with one The Adventures of Superboy short in between.

 Thirty-six Superman segments were produced that season:

 Episodes marked with an asterisk (*) denote episodes in which Julie Bennett voices Lois Lane.